danadrianmirea/danadrianmirea/README.md

 - Hi, I’m Adrian
 - I’m interested in software development in general mostly focusing on C, C++, Linux and game development
-- I’m currently learning C#, Rust, Zig, Python
+- I’m currently learning Rust and Zig
 - How to reach me: damirea84@gmail.com